Cermak Road: West suburbs

 West of Harlem Avenue, Cermak Road is the boundary between Forest Park, IL to the north and North Riverside, IL to the south, location of the North Riverside Park Mall.
 Woodlawn Memorial Park, one of Forest Park's many cemeteries, occupies the road's northern edge up to Des Plaines Avenue.
 The Showmen's League of America maintains a final resting place for deceased outdoor show workers called the Showman's Rest.
 A connected crematorium, columbarium and mausoleum occupy a narrow strip on the west side of Des Plaines Avenue.
 Just west of the mortuary, Forest Preserve District of Cook County (FPDCC) picnic groves lie on both sides of the road.
 The Des Plaines River flows southward beneath a concrete bridge.
 The First Avenue cutoff allows westerly traffic to avoid the Chicago Central & Pacific R.R. diagonal grade crossing and turn right to head north on First Avenue (Illinois Route 171).
 FPDCC Miller Meadow lies north of the cutoff and extends one mile to Roosevelt Road.
 Checkerboard Airfield, a U.S Air Mail facility, was located here from 1919 to 1927.
 Hobbyists can now fly radio controlled models from a designated landing field.
 The Riverside Golf Club, established in 1893, straddles the river and occupies the southeast corner of Cermak and First.

 The road continues on as Cermak until the border of Westchester, Illinois and Oak Brook, Illinois, at which time it is then called 22nd Street.
 22nd Street ends at the junction of Illinois Route 56 (also called Butterfield Road) in Oak Brook.

 Three Smaller, unconnected portions of 22nd Street continue through Lombard, Glen Ellyn, and Wheaton.
 The final portion of this road ends at Blanchard Street in Wheaton.
+The segment bordering College of DuPage was renamed Fawell Boulevard in honor of Harris Fawell.

 Transportation

-Cermak Road is primarily served by the 21 Cermak between King Drive and North Riverside Park Mall and 322 Cermak/22 Street between 54th/Cermak station and Butterfield Road.
-The 3 King Drive, 60 Blue Island/26th Owl and 54B South Cicero serve small segments of the road.
+Cermak Road is primarily served by 21 Cermak between Insight Hospital and Medical Center and North Riverside Park Mall as well as the 322 Cermak Road–22nd Street between 54th/Cermak station and Yorktown Center.
+The 3 King Drive, 60 Blue Island/26th, and 54B South Cicero briefly travel along the road.

+The road is also served by the following Chicago "L" lines and stations: